 If you terminate employment during the year, your participation in the Flexible Benefit Program ends.
-Although you may be eligible to continue your FEHB Program coverage through Temporary Continuation of Coverage (TCC), you do not have the option to continue your contributions to the HCRA or the DCRA.
-For the HCRA, you can still be reimbursed for eligible expenses you incur up to your last day worked.
+Although you may be eligible to continue your FEHB Program coverage through Temporary Continuation of Coverage (TCC), you do not have the option to continue your contributions to the HCRA, LPHCRA or the DCRA.
+For the HCRA/LPHCRA, you can still be reimbursed for eligible expenses you incur up to your last day worked.
 For the DCRA, if you have a balance in your account, you can be reimbursed for eligible expenses incurred up to the end of the Plan Year.
+Please note any money that you don't use in your account will be forfeited.

-The Health Care Reimbursement Account
+The Health Care Reimbursement Account The Limited Purpose Health Care Reimbursement Account